 Wikiquote offers the following from Thomas Jefferson:

-“Were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.”
+Were it left to me to decide whether we should have a government without newspapers, or newspapers without a government, I should not hesitate a moment to prefer the latter.

-“Our first object should therefore be, to leave open to him all the avenues to truth.
+Our first object should therefore be, to leave open to him all the avenues to truth.
 The most effectual hitherto found, is the freedom of the press.
-It is, therefore, the first shut up by those who fear the investigation of their actions.”
+It is, therefore, the first shut up by those who fear the investigation of their actions.

-“Our liberty depends on the freedom of the press, and that cannot be limited without being lost.”
+Our liberty depends on the freedom of the press, and that cannot be limited without being lost.

 It’s also worth keeping an eye out for reported vs. opinion pieces.
 Opinion pieces may be backed up with with plenty of references to support their stance, but they’re still someone’s opinion rather than a balanced presentation of facts.
 News outlets, whether they’re in print, on tv, or online, tend to have a mix of reported pieces and opinion pieces.
 These viewpoints may be complementary, but they are not the same.

-Fact checking focuses on the flat out lies that can be verified by factual information available from a variety of sources.
+Fact checking focuses on the flat out lies that can be verified by available factual information.
 Donald Trump is a remarkable example of a politician who consistently makes verifiably inaccurate statements.
 Whether you agree with his policies or not, the extent of the outright lying is disturbing.

 Increasingly, people are consuming news primarily via social media.
-If we’re going to talk about fake news, social media is one place where we should be turning our attention to.
+If we’re going to talk about fake news, social media is one place we should be turning our attention to.
 The traditional news media at least hold themselves to some form of journalistic standards, whereas on social media the standards drop down to the lowest common denominator.
 And have you seen what the lowest common denominator is out there on social media?
 It’s not pretty.

 What are your thoughts on how to distinguish between accurate information and fake news?

 The Science Corner has info on media & research literacy, fake news, public health, and debunking pseudoscience.